 Your access to the file or project determines where the copy will live in your file browser:

-- Can view: If you can only view the file, you will be able to send a duplicate copy of the file to your drafts.
-You can edit it in your drafts, or move it into a team project which you have can edit access to.
+Can view: If you can only view the file, you will be able to send a duplicate copy of the file to your drafts.
+You can edit it in your drafts, or move it into a team project which you have

 - Can edit: If you have edit access to the file, or the project its located in, Figma will create a copy of that file in its current location.
 You can edit it there, move it your drafts, or move it to another team or project.